 GIS exit busducts and GIL today mostly use SF6 as insulation gas.
 There is a strong global trend in research and product development to replace SF6 in these applications.
 Hivoduct aircables can replace GIS exit busducts and GIL with the same performance but without using SF6.

 Replacing SF6 gas requires a new product design - as it is fundamental to the performance of high-voltage products.

-We did the new design from the bottom-up and developed a new generation of pressurized air-insulated Hivoduct products.
-This was accomplished by incorporating the learnings over 50 years of gas-insulated high-voltage products and adding a number of new and unique features.
+Hivoduct has done a new design from the bottom-up and developed a new generation of aircables which cover the MV and HV range.
+This was accomplished by incorporating the learnings from over 50 years of gas-insulated high-voltage products and adding a number of new and unique features.

 Our main guideline for development was our mission:

 Aircables are mostly underground - like XLPE cables.